Quick Take

 The Muscovy duck is easily recognized by its bright red fleshy skin (caruncle) surrounding its eyes.
 This curious-looking bird originally inhabited tropical areas but has evolved to thrive in temperatures as low as 10°F.

-Muscovy ducks have provided sustenance to South American families for decades with their meat and eggs.
+Muscovy ducks have provided sustenance to South and Central American families for decades with their meat and eggs.
 However, feral colonies have popped up over the years in Australia, New Zealand, the United Kingdom, Europe, and the United States.

-Three Incredible Muscovy Duck Facts!
+Three Incredible Muscovy Duck Facts

 - Muscovy ducks have an average lifespan of eight to twelve years, but in captivity, they can live as long as 20 years.